IRI-UW-Bioinformatics/flu-ngs/README.md

 ## IRMA

 A config file `irma-config.json` is required to run IRMA.
-It could be identical to `qc-config.json`, but you could remove samples if any didn't pass QC.
+It needs to be pretty much identical to `qc-config.json`, but it must also contain an `"errors"` key which should be either `"warn"` or `"raise"`.
+If "`warn`" is used, the pipeline will issue warnings if something goes wrong, but attempt to carry on.
+If "`raise`" is used, then errors will stop the pipeline.

 If you had set `"pair": ["combined", "paired", "unpaired"]` to look at different the quality of different types of reads, you may want to now set `"pair":